 Earth Day Celebration at the Zoo

-On April 22, the Cape May County Zoo celebrates Earth Day kicking off with a 5K Mile Run (or 1 Mile Fun Run/Walk) at 8:30am.
-Following at 10am, there will be plenty of family friendly activities to keep you busy at this FREE zoo.
+On April 21, the Cape May County Zoo celebrates Earth Day kicking off at 10am, there will be plenty of family friendly activities to keep you busy at this FREE zoo.
 From children inflatables to hayrides to magic and juggling, there is so much for everyone to enjoy.
 It will also include information on how to care for nature.

-On April 22 from 11 am – 5 pm at the Huber Woods Environmental Center families can see snakes and reptiles at the FREE event.
+The Huber Woods Environmental Center is where families can see snakes and reptiles at the FREE event.
 In addition to the hands on activities, there will also be fresh pond animals on display.
+Date: TBA.

 Earth Day Celebration